-We intend to use the net proceeds from this offering for the expansion of our business, and general corporate purposes, including working capital.
+We intend to use a portion of the net proceeds from this offering to approximately \$4,000,000 of principal and estimated accrued interest outstanding on outstanding indebtedness.
+We intend to use the balance of the net proceeds from this offering for the expansion of our business and general corporate purposes, including working capital.
 See "Use of Proceeds" on page 20.